 The maximum number of credits that can be transferred towards this qualification are shown in the table below.
-The actual number of credits that you are awarded will be determined when your application for credit transfer has been assessed and may be less that the maximum shown below.
-Credit transfer towards this qualification is awarded in multiples of 60 credits.
+The actual number of credits that you are awarded will be determined when your application for credit transfer has been assessed and may be less than the maximum shown below.
+Credit transfer towards this qualification will be awarded in multiples of 60 credits.

-Total number of credits required for this qualification 240 credits Maximum credit transfer 120 credits Minimum number of OU credits to be completed 120 credits
+Total number of credits required for this qualification 480 credits Maximum credit transfer 180 credits Minimum number of OU credits to be completed 300 credits Maximum age of previous study Completed up to 10 years ago